 These are both concepts that we can't see until after we die, but then it will be too late to make a decision about it.
 To walk by faith means that you recognize these unseen things as reality and live your life with the belief in eternal consequences/rewards in mind.
 You have faith in their existence, so you live your life in a way that reflects your acceptance of these unseen things being a reality.

-To walk by faith means that you fear God more than man.
 To walk by faith means that you believe and obey the Bible's commands before mankind's commands.
 To walk by faith means that you choose righteousness over sin, no matter what the cost.
 To walk by faith means that you trust God in every circumstance rather than going by your own wisdom.
 To walk by faith means that you believe God rewards those who seek Him, no matter what anyone else tells you (Hebrews 11:6).

 Rather than loving the things of this world (1 John 2:15–16), Christians should spend their lives glorifying God in everything they do (1 Corinthians 10:31).
 The only way we can do this is to have faith in the things of God that we cannot see, hear, or touch--those spiritual things that can only be believed in your heart.

 For example, let's say you were given $1,000 and had to decide what to do with it.
 The world would say that it is totally acceptable to keep it all to yourself because the world is naturally wicked (Romans 3:10-18).
 But if you were to "live by faith" in biblical truth, you would choose to give to those in need (Luke 11:41; Ephesians 4:28) and not horde the money to yourself.
 Though you never personally saw the Bible being written, you have faith that it is God's Truth.